| Схемы > Аудио > Обновленный 60-100W усилитель мощности

 supply voltages are at full power - your transformer may not be capable of

 maintaining regulation, so power may be slightly less than shown.
+This figure is typical, and is dependent on

 the regulation of the power supply (as in 2, above).
 Worst case power with 8